 S417 Integrative Learning Center | 413-545-7077

-Kathy Roberts Forde is a twentieth century American journalism historian with research interests in the First Amendment, the African American freedom struggle, literary journalism, and the history of the book and print culture.
+Kathy Roberts Forde is a twentieth century American journalism historian with research interests in the First Amendment, democracy and public sphere, the African American freedom struggle, literary journalism, and the history of the book and print culture.

 Her book Literary Journalism on Trial: Masson v.
 New Yorker and the First Amendment (University of Massachusetts Press, 2008) received the Frank Luther Mott-KTA book award and the AEJMC History Division book award.